grwoodw/hpc-shell/_episodes/02-navigation.md

 {: .output}

 Flags generally precede any arguments passed to a UNIX command. `ls` actually takes an extra argument that specifies a directory to look into.
-When you use flags and arguments together, they syntax (how it's supposed to be typed) generally looks something like this:
+When you use flags and arguments together, the syntax (how it's supposed to be typed) generally looks something like this:

 ```